 However, the question that was posed was, “What if Tim Tebow was Black?” or more to the point, “How would Tim Tebow’s career be different if he was Black?”
 I firmly believe that Tim Tebow would have a completely different career if he was a Black man.
 He has some major shortcomings as a NFL quarterback though he continues to get chances to play that position.
 Tim Tebow is not an NFL quarterback.
 He is too inaccurate.
 He is too unsettled in the pocket.
 He is too far along in his football maturation to change the parts of his game that can make him a good quarterback.
 The only reason that Tim Tebow is still being given a shot as a pocket passer in the league is because he is a very handsome, very Christian White man.

 However, Tim Tebow is not a great quarterback.
-Tim Tebow has a career pass completion percentage of 47.3%.
-JaMarcus Russell was a strong armed Black quarterback who could not get his receivers the ball in the league.
-He was out of the NFL after three seasons.
+Tim Tebow has a career pass completion percentage of 47.3% ,and no starter in NFL history has thrown for a completion percentage under 48% since the 1965 season.
+Only 5 players have ever passed the football at a lower completion rate than Tebow.
+JaMarcus Russell, a strong armed Black quarterback who could not get his receivers the ball in the league was out of the NFL after three seasons.
 Tebow’s race plays a large part in his public perception and his acceptance in the NFL.
 Michael Bishop, a prolific, strong-armed Black quarterback from Kansas State entered the NFL as an athlete because no one believed he could be a NFL QB.
+He was out of the league in a year.
 One of the better wideouts in NFL history, Hines Ward, was converted from quarterback once he left Georgia.
 Pat White of West Virginia completed 64.8% of his throws in college, passed for 56 TD’s, and ran for 47, but has been a gimmick player at best for his one year in the NFL.
 People compare Tim Tebow to Kordell Stewart (another Black quarterback) when they want to validate his position as a running quarterback, but there is no comparison.
-In his worst season as a pro, Kordell Stewart completed 50.2% and scored 7 touchdowns in games.
+In his worst season as a pro, Kordell Stewart completed 50.2% and scored 7 touchdowns in 7 starts.
 In his best season, Tebow completed 46.5% of his passes with 12 touchdowns.
 Kordell Stewart has two seasons of 3,000+ passing yards, and in his best season he was an All-Pro, completing 60.2% of his passes with 14 passing TD’s not including his rushing scores.
 Kordell Stewart, an All-Pro, spent his first few seasons playing running back because no one believed that he could be a NFL quarterback.
 Warren Moon of the Houston Oilers spent the early years of his career in the AFL because no one believed that a Black quarterback could lead a team.
 Moon went on to have a Hall of Fame career as a quarterback, and is one of the most prolific passers to ever play the game professionally.
 Though Tim Tebow is one of the most public figures in football over the last two years, he does not even compare favorably to an average quarterback in league much less a Hall of Fame guy.
 His pass completion percentage is the lowest since Akili Smith’s 44.2% for the Cincinnati Bengals in the year 2000.
 Who is Akili Smith, you ask?
 Akili Smith is who Tim Tebow would be if he was black.
 Akili Smith is a quarterback that could not get his receivers the football, and was kicked out of the league in two years.
 He was woefully inadequate in the pocket and the Bengals removed him from the field despite taking him with their first pick.
 Unfortunately for Akili, he does not have Tebow’s skin color or personal convictions.